cyberbotics/webots-doc/guide/classroom-license-setup.md

 credentials, e.g., the user account which was used to activate your Webots licenses.
 2. Create a new user pack from the administration page and call it "Students".
-3. Grant access to all your 20 Webots EDU license (tick boxes).
+3. Grant access to all your 20 Webots EDU licenses (tick boxes).
 4. Set the concurrency value to 1 to prevent a single user to use multiple instances of Webots at the same time.
 5. Type (or copy/paste) the list of student e-mail addresses in the "users:" text area.
 6. Press the apply button.
-The e-mail addresses which are not already registered on Cyberbotics' web site will receive an invitation e-mail explaining how to register a Webots account and use the newly granted Webots licenses.
+The e-mail addresses which are not already registered on Cyberbotics' website will receive an invitation e-mail explaining how to register a Webots account and use the newly granted Webots licenses.
 For existing accounts, no e-mail is sent and it is your responsibility to inform the students about their modified license rights.